-Residents in the UK seem to have a love affair with their gardens, and the perfect stripy lawn is something of a guilty pleasure for more than a few of us.
+Gardeners in the UK seem to have a love affair with grass, and the perfect stripy lawn is something of a guilty pleasure for more than a few of us.

 But how does one transform a moss-covered patchy grassy area into a lawn they can be proud of?

-There are usually a few steps you’ll need to take (more about those later) to achieve this, but it all starts with a good quality lawn moss killer.
+There are a few steps you’ll need to take to achieve this, but it all starts with a good quality lawn moss killer.

 If you have a mossy lawn and you don’t treat it with a suitable moss killer that is specially created for lawns, the moss spores will just spread and the lawn moss will return – often with a vengeance.